-We continue to proactively encourage people to approach us for help using our Pensioner Contact Scheme, social media channels and website.
+We continue to proactively encourage people to approach us for help using direct mailing, social media channels and our website.
 We also have a Workplace group in both BT and Openreach and this gives us significant reach, enabling us to communicate directly with the majority of BT's workforce.
 By using these social media channels and other more traditional methods we are doing all we can to encourage BT people who are in need to reach out to us and will continue to be proactive in this area.

-Another decrease in expenditure has again resulted in a surplus for 2022 and although we already have significant reserves, we still need to ensure that we invest responsibly to ensure the long-term future of the fund and mitigate against any future loss of income.
-Although expenditure is lower than normal, we have also seen a decrease in the number of people donating to the fund and whereas income has remained fairly flat from individual donors, this cannot be guaranteed going forward.
-In addition, we have received reduced income from one off donations in 2022 and in the current economic climate this trend may well continue, so any reserves built up now will be essential for our future viability.
+As stated, we have a cash surplus for 2023 and although we already have significant reserves, we still need to ensure that we invest responsibly to ensure the long-term future of the Fund and mitigate against any future loss of income.
+Although expenditure still hasn't reached pre-pandemic levels, we have seen a decrease in the number of people donating to the Fund and whereas income has remained fairly flat from individual donors this cannot be guaranteed going forward and a slight decrease in donor income was recorded in 2023.
+In addition, we have received reduced income from one off donations in 2023 and in the current economic climate this trend may well continue, so any reserves built up now will be essential for our future viability.

-Report of the Trustees for the year ended 31st December 2022 continued
+Report of the Trustees for the year ended 31st December 2023 continued